 According to a 2018 study published in the journal Frontiers of Immunology, AMR could kill up to 10 million a year worldwide by 2050.

-The combination of more superbugs and inadequate treatment is brewing up a lethal cocktail that threatens to unleash spiraling levels of drug resistance, driven by natural selection.
-Resistance to even ‘reserve’ antibiotics has increased: 50-70 percent of the common Gram-negative isolates are now multidrug-resistant, the report said.
+The combination of more superbugs and inadequate treatment is brewing up a lethal cocktail that threatens to unleash spiraling levels of drug resistance driven by natural selection.
+The report said that resistance to even ‘reserve’ antibiotics has increased: 50-70 percent of the common Gram-negative isolates are now multidrug-resistant.

 Further, the AMF survey shows that producers of only 54 of the 166 antibacterial and antifungal medicines and vaccines tracked have a strategy for ensuring that they are provided to the 102 low and middle-income countries with the greatest need.